The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 My background

-As a long-time (five decades) commercial algae producer (non-biofuel), in 2013 I wrote an article titled "The Bloom Is Off (NPK-Produced) Algae Biofuel Development" for Seeking Alpha.
-In the article I summarized the current status of algae biofuels and their lack of both long-term sustainability and economic viability.
-I believe my commercial algae production, technical and food production economics background gives me a far less biased viewpoint on algae biofuel (I'm not promoting or selling anything herein) with which to view the potential of algae biofuels -- at least much less biased than those who continue to promote algae biofuel development despite its proven non-sustainability and non-competitive economics (both fiscal and physical).
+As a long-time (five decades) commercial algae producer (non-biofuel), in 2013, I wrote an article titled, "The Bloom Is Off (NPK-Produced) Algae Biofuel Development" for Seeking Alpha.
+In the article, I summarized the current status of algae biofuels and their lack of both long-term sustainability and economic viability.
+I believe my commercial algae production, technical and food production economics background gives me a far less biased viewpoint on algae biofuel (I'm not promoting or selling anything herein) with which to view the potential of algae biofuels - at least much less biased than those who continue to promote algae biofuel development despite its proven non-sustainability and non-competitive economics (both fiscal and physical).
 Bottom line: If there were real potential in at-scale algae biofuel production, I would be doing it.
 I'm not.

 That said, I believe that algae does have a role in converting wastes to useful products.
 In line with this viewpoint, I was asked to be an advisor to NASA's OMEGA (Offshore Membrane Enclosure for Growing Algae), a sewage waste water to algae biofuel project.
 The OMEGA algae biofuel research project was funded by Google, CEC PIER Grant, and NASA ARMD from 2009-12.
 I was also an invited speaker at the 2010 American Institute of Aeronautics and Astronautics and gave a talk regarding my views on the limited potential of NPK (nitrogen, phosphorus, potassium) produced algae biofuel to supply significant and sustainable amounts of feed stocks for aviation fuels (military and commercial jet fuels).

-The ISRAS concept uses algae not to produce combustible biofuels, but to convert feed wastes (up to 85% of the aquaculture feed typically does not end up as the harvested product) and other aquaculture metabolites into algae.
+The ISRAS concept uses algae not to produce combustible biofuels but to convert feed wastes (up to 85% of the aquaculture feed typically does not end up as the harvested product) and other aquaculture metabolites into algae.
 This aquaculture waste produced algae not only cleans the aquaculture production system environment, but it can also be used as a feed to grow lower trophic, filter feeding, high value species as additional income streams.

 The ISRAS concept reduces or eliminates much of the waste treatment and waste disposal costs typical in most commercial RAS (recirculating aquaculture system) food production systems, and might have the additional economic potential to produce significant secondary high value aquaculture species products as an additional side income to the enterprise.
 While much of the ISRAS technologies are "off the shelf," the economic optimization (vertical integration) and optimized scales of how those technologies are put together are key.

-The point is that while ISRAS isn't an algae biofuel technology, it is a algae bio-energy project wherein fossil fuel energy inputs are offset by reducing or eliminating the costs of waste management and providing additional food production -- all from existing "sunk energy costs" in aquaculture feeds.
+The point is that while ISRAS isn't an algae biofuel technology, it is an algae bio-energy project wherein fossil fuel energy inputs are offset by reducing or eliminating the costs of waste management and providing additional food production - all from existing "sunk energy costs" in aquaculture feeds.
 ISRAS has high initial capital thresholds and is still a development-stage technology.

 Recent algae biofuel production technology, sustainability and economic changes